rplalala/AI_Trip_Assistant/README.md

 .\mvnw spring-boot:run # Windows
 ./mvnw spring-boot:run # Linux/Mac
 ```
-Or you can use any other IDE to run the project, like IntelliJ IDEA.
+Still recommend you use any other IDE to run this project, like IntelliJ IDEA.

 Go to a web browser and access `http://localhost:5173/`